 The specific composition of each RAC should be reflective of diverse perspectives, and shall be determined as appropriate.
 However, each committee should include:

-RAC members will have demonstrated interest, experience or expertise in one of the following areas: medical education, continuing professional development, health policy, or governance.
+RAC members will have demonstrated interest, experience or expertise in one of the following areas: membership services, member engagement, medical education, continuing professional development, health policy, or governance.

-There will be at least one and typically two face to face meetings each year with additional meetings held via electronic means as needed.
+There will be at least one and typically two face to face meetings each year, either regionally, or in a location that facilitates RAC members’ attendance at a Royal College conference or Summit, with additional meetings held via electronic means as needed.
 Teleconferences, webinars, or videoconferences will be developed at the discretion of the chair.
-In addition RAC members participate in the Fellowship Affairs Summit, held every 12 – 24 months, usually in Ottawa.

 Quorum consists of a majority of the voting members of the committee (i.e., 50% plus one).
 The chair is counted as a voting member in constituting quorum.
 However as the presiding official of the committee, the chair does not move motions.
 Furthermore, the chair shall only vote when the vote is conducted by secret ballot.
 Every question shall be decided by a majority of the votes cast.
 In the event of a tie vote, the question shall be defeated.
 When a committee is called to make a decision outside of a meeting by e-ballot, the same rules apply.